Game System Design Platform (GSDP)

 - • Three-panel navigation

-- • SystemLink™
+- • SystemLink™ (typed design links)

-- • Status tracking
+- • Status tracking & entity tasks

-- • Basic version history
+- • Version history & change timelines

 - • Expanded status workflows